Don’t Be Boring with Your Breading

 For those who need a gluten free alternative, I have seen them in grocery stores.
 Not cheap, but so good.

-Cereal is Not Just a Breakfast Food
+Cereal is Not Just For Breakfast

 The only time I actually buy boxed cereal is when I want an interesting breading alternative.